 999 M missing

 SUICIDE V 102 Suicide Wordage Ratio: 9 pt.
-Scale (Naroll, Michik and Naroll 1976)for Amount of Publi
+Scale for Amount of Publication Devoted to Suicide (Naroll, Michik and Naroll 1976)

 Measurement Level: Ordinal

 A proxy measure of suicide frequency.
 Suicide is defined as voluntary suicide committed in such a way as to come to public notice.
 The measure is the number of words used by the reporter in discussing suicide divided by the number of words in the report.
 The societies are rated on a nine-point scale.